renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 - Merge by distance algorithm.

 TODO:

+- Add a modifier to Blender's source code that enables users to use the CUDA Subdivision Surface modifier easily.

 - Create a "hash map" (not exactly a hash, but a unique representation) of all the vertex coordinates that allows the program to efficiently locate multiple vertices that share the same coordinate in *n(1)* function calls instead of *n^2* function calls.